CadenzaProject/cadenzaproject.github.io/docs/clip1/clip1_leaderboard.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import { TwitterTimelineEmbed } from "react-twitter-embed";

-The validation set has been published without the listener responses.
-To evaluate your predictions, you must submit them to oue Eval.AI leaderboard.
+Use the validation set.
+This has been published without the listener responses.
+To test your predictions, you must submit them to oue Eval.AI leaderboard.
 Upon submission, you will have the option to make your submission private or public.
 We encourage you to make them public to help others in the challenge.

 ## How to submit